usaidpeerzada/auth-ez/README.md

     emailSdk: resend || nodemailer,
     forgotPasswordSubject: '',
     forgotPasswordBody: '',
-    verificationMailSubject: 'Sending custom subject from config',
+    verificationMailSubject: 'Sending custom subject from config', // default: Verify your email
-    verificationMailBody: `here is the body bro`,
+    verificationMailBody: `here is the body bro`, // default: sends base_url?token=your_token in email;
-    emailService: new EmailService(),
   },
 };

 const authController = new AuthController(config).getRouter();

-app.use('/auth', authController);
+app.use('/auth', authController); // route name can be /anything does not necessarily have to be /auth

 app.get('/auth/profile', (req, res) => {
   res.send('Protected route!');
 });